superbuilders/qti-assessment-item-generator/docs/better-feedback.md

 ## Implementation Plan (Step-by-Step)

 1) **Schema builder (core)**
-   - Add `createFlatFeedbackZodSchema(feedbackPlan, widgetTypeKeys)` alongside current nested builder
+   - Replace the nested builder with `createFlatFeedbackZodSchema(feedbackPlan, widgetTypeKeys)`
+   - Remove the nested builder, its validation, and conversion utilities
-   - Return Zod object with exact keys (combination IDs) and `LeafNodeSchema` reused per key
+   - Return a Zod object with exact keys (combination IDs) and a single `LeafNodeSchema` instance reused per key

 2) **Prompt (structured/prompts/feedback.ts)**
-   - Add a flat-mode builder that:
+   - Use the flat schema builder to:
      - Constructs the flat Zod schema
      - Builds the dimension inventory and key mapping table from `feedbackPlan`
      - Emits a clear SYSTEM + USER prompt including the mapping and all content rules

 3) **Client (structured/client.ts)**
-   - In shot 3 (feedback generation), switch to the flat feedback prompt & schema
+   - In shot 3 (feedback generation), use the flat feedback prompt & schema
    - Validate the model output against the flat schema
-   - Use the validated `feedback.FEEDBACK__OVERALL` map directly as `feedbackBlocks`
+   - Use the validated `feedback.FEEDBACK__OVERALL` map directly as `feedbackBlocks` (no nested-to-flat conversion)

 4) **Compiler (no change expected)**
    - Compiler already expects a flat `feedbackBlocks: Record<string, BlockContent>` keyed by `combination.id`

-5) **Tests**
+5) **Safety & Observability**
-   - Add tests for:
-     - Flat schema generation (keys exactly match `feedbackPlan.combinations`)
-     - Model output validation for a synthetic multi-dimensional plan
-     - Snapshot for prompt text to ensure mapping table is present
-     - Regression for enum limits: generate JSON Schema for a medium-size plan and confirm it doesn’t exceed limits

-6) **Rollout & Safety**
-   - Feature-flag the flat schema path initially
    - Emit logs: dimensionCount, combinationCount, and counts per batch (if batching)
    - On failure, log which required keys are missing from the model output